asenetcky/quick-geocode/README.md

 Until this is tidied up and formalized a little bit more, users can expect to do the following:

-1. Place their input datasets into `inputs/`
+1. Place their input datasets into `data/`
+  - if using a codespace - right-click inside of `data/` in the file explorer and select `upload` from the popup.
   - There is no need to hardcode any file paths.
-The `read` function will read all the files into memory- literally an R `list` called `memory`.
+  The `read` function will read all the files into memory - literally an R `list` called `memory`.
 Currently the following file types are read:
     - .csv
     - .tsv